shpml/fundamentals/00_chapter/03_lesson.md

 ### Getting Help

-#### Office Hours

-For extra help with WDI Fundamentals, drop by our WDI Fundamentals Office Hours on May 4 and May 11.
-These one-hour sessions will be hosted on a video conference with your Instructor Associates, who will help you work through any challenges.
-The first session on May 4 will cover the first five units, and the second session on May 11 will review the last five units.
-To make the most of these Office Hours, come prepared with specific questions!
-Reach out to your producer with any questions.

 #### Slack

-You can also tune into the WDIr community on [Slack](00_chapter/intro.md) to ask for help or see what other classmates are talking about!
+You can tune into the WDI community on [Slack](00_chapter/intro.md) to ask for help or see what other classmates are talking about!

 #### Additional Resources